Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Scent or Additive Names

-Many of us have used the name of the scent to describe the product (either as the name or the identity, or both).
-While it seems a good idea, this too can lead to confusion if the scent name sounds like an ingredient.
+Many of us have used the name of the scent to describe the product (either as the name, or the identity, or both).
+While it seems like a good idea, this too can lead to confusion if the scent name sounds like an ingredient.
 It can get tricky.

-Instead of naming or identifying the soap or cosmetic by the scent name, it might be a better practice overall to place additional marketing text on the label – that is clearly NOT part of the name or identity – that tells the consumer the scent of the product.
+Instead of naming or identifying the soap or cosmetic by the scent name, it might be a better practice overall to place additional marketing text on the label (where it is clearly NOT part of the name or identity) telling the consumer the scent of the product.

 This also holds true for additives.
 A “French Green Clay Soap” might be better explained on the label as “Soap” (or “handmade soap” or your brand name) “with French Green Clay” or “contains French Green Clay.”
 Again, presented in a way that is clearly NOT part of the name or identity of the product.